Ensuring customer happiness is critical to the long-term growth and prosperity of your business. But who is responsible for managing that?

 So what does it take to be a high-performing customer success manager?
 Wired Magazine reported on the revolutionary rise of customer success and the industry’s need for workers who are uniquely talented in technology, training, support, and sales.
 These are some of the main skill areas required for CSMs to lead the customer success charge within your company.

 When hiring a CSM, you want to identify professionals with a blend of hard (systems, software, and other teachable abilities) and soft (communication and collegiality) skills.
-The top five traits shared by the best CSMs are: Operator, Educator, Dot-Connector, Techie, and Conductor.
+Here are the top traits of the best CSMs: Operator, Educator, Dot-Connector, Techie, and Conductor.

 The customer should be the center of all activity within your company.
 A CSM must understand how each departmental strategy, process, technology system, and policy impacts the customer.
 The capacity to learn quickly and distill complex concepts into relatable insights is necessary for today’s CSMs.
 Top-notch customer success performers then take this new knowledge and apply it to instantly improve the customer experience.
 Look for professionals who can effectively operationalize around the customer and their specific needs.
 CSMs who do this well have: